Diving – Reality vs Theory

 HOW DID WE GET HERE?

-To understand how we got to this stage, it is good to have clarity on the role of the dive agencies, so set the standards for recreational diving.
+To understand how we got to this stage, it is good to have clarity on the role of the dive agencies, who set the standards for recreational diving.

 As I have written in my article on The Great Dive Industry Misconception, dive agencies exist to provide liability protection to dive centers – not to create perfect divers.
 And this is done by providing divers with enough training to ensure they are able to take on the responsibility for their own safety.